LF-Engineering/darst/README.md

 - Provision Sorting Hat structure: `./mariadb/structure.sh test`.
 - Popoulate merged `dev` and `staging` Sorting Hat data: `./mariadb/populate.sh test`.
 You will need `cncf/merge-sh-dbs` repo cloned in `../merge-sh-dbs` and actual merged data generated (that merged SQL is checked in the repo).
 - Run `./mariadb/backups.sh test` to setup daily automatic backups.

+# Static Nginx deployment giving access to all database backups

 - Run `./backups-page/setup.sh` to setup static page allowing to see generated backups.
+(NFS shared RWX volume access).
 - Run `./backups-page/elbs.sh` to see the final URLs where MariaDB and Postgres backups are available, give AWS ELBs some time to be created first.
 - Use `./backups-page/delete.sh` to delete backups static page.